Veronica Dahl: Honors and awards

 Dahl has received many honors and awards in her career.
 In 1994, Dahl received the Calouste Gulbenkian Award for Science and Technology.
 In 1997, she was named as one of the founding members in logic programming by the Association for Logic Programming.
-In 2009, she received the Best Promising Paper Award at the Third International Work-Conference on the Interplay between Natural and Artificial Computation (2009).
+In 2009, she received the Best Paper Award at the Third International Work-Conference on the Interplay between Natural and Artificial Computation (2009).